Tuesday, September 22, 2015

 Olvidados/Forgotten: A Powerful Political Story Untold Until Now

-A well accomplished artistic composition with beautiful scenery, contrasting with the pain, remorse, and the human toll during the repression Era in Latin America named “Plan Condor.”
+A well-crafted artistic composition with beautiful scenery, set against the pain, remorse, and human toll of the repression era in Latin America, known as “Plan Condor.”

-A story that has been censored for decades of forced silence now comes to light in a major motion picture.
+A story that was censored for decades, silenced by forced silence, now comes to light in a major motion picture.

 “Olvidados” was the Bolivian submission for the 87th Academy® Awards for Best Foreign Film.

-A phone call from New York to Bolivia triggers the flashbacks of a dying general.
-His turbulent past is haunting him - From his military training by the CIA to the Era of repression, abuse of power, torture, executions, and enforced disappearances that became a human tragedy in all South America during the 1970’s.
+A phone call from New York to Bolivia triggers flashbacks of a dying general.
+His turbulent past haunts him—from his CIA military training to the era of repression.
+These abuses of power, torture, executions, and enforced disappearances became a human tragedy across all of South America in the 1970s.

-Those were the Golden years of the Cold War when the USA fought against the communist penetration of the Soviet Union in Latin America.
+Those were the golden years of the Cold War, when the USA fought against the Soviet Union’s communist penetration in Latin America.

 Copyright © Cinema Libre Studio, 2015

-In the big picture, the US intentionally turned a blind eye to the dictatorial regimes which committed crimes against humanity in Bolivia, Chile, Peru, Argentina, Ecuador, Uruguay, and Brazil.
-These countries were fertile fields where such atrocities occurred.
+In the big picture, the US intentionally turned a blind eye to the dictatorial regimes that committed crimes against humanity in Bolivia, Chile, Peru, Argentina, Ecuador, Uruguay, and Brazil.
+These countries were fertile ground for such atrocities.

 Copyright © Cinema Libre Studio, 2015

-Damián Alcázar (“The Chronicles of Narnia: Prince Caspian”) is a chameleon actor who played the victim roles in films like: “Herod’s Law/La Ley de Herodes,” “El Infierno,” “The Perfect Dictatorship/La dictadura perfecta,” and now he plays the magnanimous General José Mendieta in “Olvidados.”
+Damián Alcázar (“The Chronicles of Narnia: Prince Caspian”) is a chameleon actor who has played victim roles in films such as “Herod’s Law/La Ley de Herodes,” “El Infierno,” and “The Perfect Dictatorship/La dictadura perfecta.”
+He now plays the magnanimous General José Mendieta in “Olvidados.”
+Damián Alcázar also plays the bad guy terrifically.

-Director Carlos Bolado (“Bajo California, el límite del tiempo,” “Tlatelolco, Verano de 68,” “Colosio, el asesinato”) managed to put together an artistic composition of beautiful images, great performances, but with lots of pain from the victims, the oppressors and their families too.
+Director Carlos Bolado (“Bajo California, el límite del tiempo,” “Tlatelolco, Verano de 68,” “Colosio, el asesinato”) assembled an artistic composition of beautiful images and strong performances.
+Still, it also shows the pain of victims, oppressors, and their families.

-Bolado states in an interview: “Reality is worse than fiction,” meaning it’s almost impossible to write or place in a movie the tragedy of the Operación Condor.
+Bolado states in an interview: “Reality is worse than fiction,” meaning it’s almost impossible to write or depict the tragedy of Operación Condor in a movie.

-The camera captures the beauty, but remains rigid and stiff, giving an intentional and unnecessary claustrophobic effect to the film, leaving us to wonder for something else to happen, but nothing else is happening.
+The camera captures the beauty but remains rigid and stiff, creating an unnecessary claustrophobic effect in the film, leaving us to wonder what will happen next, yet nothing else does.

-The editing lost its tempo, it needed to be organic, logic, and balanced with a better structure to make the sequences more harmonic to create a significant impact of the situations of agony experienced by the main characters.
-A stronger dramatic punch was needed it.
+The editing lost its tempo; it needed to be organic, logical, and balanced, with a better structure, to make the sequences more harmonious and create a significant impact on the situations of agony experienced by the main characters.
+A stronger dramatic punch was needed.

 Copyright © Cinema Libre Studio 2015

-The most significant accomplishment of “Olvidados” is its strong message about how people lived and died.
-And how the very few of the lucky ones survived the repression caused by the absurd policies implemented by the Condor Operation,
+The most significant accomplishment of “Olvidados” is its strong message about how people lived and died, and how the very few lucky ones survived the repression caused by the absurd policies implemented by the Condor Operation.

-“Olvidados” left a feeling of the emptiness and desolation in people’s hearts for the lost ones and mostly for "los desaparecidos…"
+“Olvidados” left a feeling of emptiness and desolation in people’s hearts for the lost ones, especially for “los desaparecidos…"

 Related Articles: